PulseWaves/Specification/specification.rst

   Specifies how many bits are used in the Waves file to store the integers that express distance from the anchor point to the first sample of each segment in sample units.
 In case the number of bits is zero the distance between anchor point to the first sample must be zero and there should only be one segment.
 The only non-zero values supported in version 1.0 are 8 or 16 bits.

 Decimal Digits in Distance:
    Specifies the fractional precision of the numbers that store the distances from the anchor point in sample units.
-If this value is non-zero then the integers expressing the distances from the anchor have to be multiplied with the appropriate scale factor to get the decimal digits (e.g. with 0.1 if the value is 1, with 0.01 if the value is 2).
+If this value is non-zero then the integers expressing the distances from the anchor have to be multiplied with the appropriate scale factor to get the specified number of decimal digits (e.g. with 0.1 if the value is 1, with 0.01 if the value is 2).
 If this value is zero then all temporal distances must be integer multiples of the sample units.

 Bits for number of segments:
   Specifies the number of bits used to store the number of segments in the sampling in case segmenting is variable.
 If this number is zero the segmenting is fixed and specified by the "Number of Segments" field below.
 The only non-zero values supported in version 1.0 are 8 or 16 bits.

 Bits for number of samples:
   Specifies the number of bits used to store the number of samples in the sampling in case the sampling is variable.
 If this number is zero the sampling is fixed and specified by the "Number of Samples" below.
 The only non-zero values supported in version 1.0 are 8 or 16 bits.

-Number of decimal digits:

 Number of Segments:
   If a fixed segmenting is used because the "Bits for Number of Segments" above is zero, this field specifies the number of segments in the segmenting.
 If a variable segmenting is used because the "Bits for Number of Segments" above is non-zero, this field is meaningless and should be zero.